By mid-1917, Nieuport fighters were seen as second-rate compared to the SPAD 7

 A small number were purchased by Russia in 1917 and they were gradually replaced by native-built the Nieuport 17bis.
 The RFC purchased some for evaluation, but deployment was delayed until their aerodynamics could be improved.
 RFC planes used a top-wing Lewis gun on a Foster Mount rather than a synchronized Vickers.
 They served with № 1, 29, and 40 squadrons and later in Palestine.

-This product represents a standard Nieuport 24 with a synchronized Vickers gun.
-In 1:144 scale, there are also models with an additional Lewis gun
+This product represents an RFC Nieuport 24 with a top-wing Lewis on a Foster Mount.
+In 1:144 scale, there are also models with only the Vickers

-and the RFC model with the Lewis gun only
+, and an RFC model with twin Lewis guns

 For more details and gaming information, see https://linen.miraheze.org/wiki/Nieuport_24